Kevin White (American football): New Orleans Saints

 White signed with the New Orleans Saints on August 17, 2021.
 He was released on August 31, 2021, and re-signed to the practice squad.
 On October 31, 2021, White made his first reception in three years, for 38 yards against the Tampa Bay Buccaneers from quarterback Trevor Siemian.
 The Saints went on to win 36-27.
 He was signed to the active roster on November 13 and released a week later, on November 20.
 He was again resigned three days later, but released on November 30 and reassigned to the practice squad.
 He signed a reserve/future contract with the Saints on January 12, 2022.

 On August 23, 2022, White was placed on injured reserve.
 He was released four days later, on August 27.
 He was re-signed to the practice squad on October 5.
 White was activated from the practice squad and made his 2022 debut for the Saints on October 20, where he recorded a career-long 64-yard reception in a 42–34 loss to the Arizona Cardinals.
 He was signed to the active roster on November 7, 2022.
 He was released on December 5, 2022.
 He was signed back to the practice squad on December 7, 2022.
 His practice squad contract with the team expired after the season on January 8, 2023.

 Personal life

 White has two younger brothers, Ka'Raun and Kyzir, who both played football at West Virginia.
-Kyzir is a linebacker who was drafted in the fourth round of the 2018 NFL Draft by the Los Angeles Chargers, where he played for three years before joining then Philadelphia Eagles's 2022 Super Bowl team, and presently playing with the Arizona Cardinals.
+Kyzir is a linebacker who was drafted in the fourth round of the 2018 NFL draft by the Los Angeles Chargers, where he played for three years before joining then Philadelphia Eagles's 2022 Super Bowl team.